mribeirodantas/nsuchat2/README.md

 # NSUChat2 (Not So Unsafe Chat, 2nd attempt)

 #### Important Note: NSUChat should NOT be used in a real scenario.
-I developed it in order to perfect my skills in network programming and Python but it lacks several features that make a network application really safe.
-That's why I named it Not So Unsafe Chat, though it is is still somehwat unsafe.
+I developed it in order to perfect my skills in network programming, cryptography and Python but it lacks several features that make a network application really safe.
+That's why I named it Not So Unsafe Chat, though it is is still somewhat unsafe.

 ## What is it?